9elt/Reko/readme.md

 # anirekome api

 ### development
-- [x] my anime list APIs
+- [x] connect my anime list apis
-- [X] diesel postgres setup
+- [X] setup diesel postgres
 - [X] helpers for lists and anime
+- [ ] setup db connection pool
 - [ ] setup axum
-- [ ] db connection pool
 - [ ] setup cookie based session
 - [ ] model generation
 - [ ] recommendations

 ### planned project structure

-**fun.rs** files contain functions that will be called outside the module, **structs** modules contian the structs used in the module, while **cast** modules contain the type conversion functions.
+Generally, **fun.rs** files contain functions that will be called outside the module, **structs** modules contian the structs used in the module, while **cast** modules contain the type conversion functions and methods.

 * The **fetch** module handles all the data transfer and restructuring.